AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/configure.md

 The Profile toggle allows Customer AI to export the scoring results into Real-time Customer Profile.
 Disabling this toggle prevents the models scoring results from being added to Profile.
 Customer AI scoring results are still available with this feature disabled.

-When using Customer AI for the first time ,you should toggle this feature off until you are happy with the model output results.
+When using Customer AI for the first time you should toggle this feature off until you are happy with the model output results.
 This prevents you from uploading multiple scoring datasets to Real-time Customer Profile while fine tuning your model.

 ![Profile toggle](../images/user-guide/advanced-workflow.png)